 Thematic Objective 4 responds to the challenges identified in the Recommendations adopted under the European Semester 2014, specifically to Recommendation no. 6 "Intensify efforts to increase energy efficiency in the economy".
 The justification states that "the potential for energy saving is still significant and more ambitious measures would also help to reduce energy dependence".
-In a link to the recommendations, IROP implements activities under SO 2.5 leading to a reduction in energy consumption in the residential sector but also activities under SO 1.2 supporting multimodality and energy efficiency of transport.
-In the transport sector, implementation of Thematic Objective 4 is tied also to recommendation no. 1 that calls on the Czech Republic to prioritise expenditure enhancing growth, with a view to supporting recovery and improving the growth prospects.
+In relation to the recommendations, IROP implements activities under SO 2.5 leading to a reduction in energy consumption in the residential sector.

-Energy-efficient housing and transport are strongly reflected in Integrated Guideline 5: "Improving resource efficiency and reducing greenhouse gases".
+It also responds to the Integrated Guideline 5: "Improving resource efficiency and reducing greenhouse gases".